facebook/zstd/programs/zstd.1.md

     value of _d_.
     If _d_ is not specified, the values checked are [6, 8, ..., 16].

     Runs the cover dictionary builder for each parameter set and saves the optimal parameters and dictionary.
-    Prints the optimal parameters and writes the optimal dictionary to the output file.
+    Prints optimal parameters and writes optimal dictionary into output file.
     Supports multithreading if `zstd` is compiled with threading support.

     The parameter _k_ is more sensitive than _d_, and is faster to optimize over.